benblb/candy-dispenser-public/README.md

-# candy-dispenser-public
+# Contactless candy dispenser

-This is the code associated with a 3D-printed candy dispenser created during COVID-19 Halloween.
+This is the code and 3D print files associated with a 3D-printed candy dispenser created during COVID-19 Halloween.
 The program uses a sonar sensor for contactless candy distribution.

+# Code

 Designed to run on a Node MCU, the program distributes one piece of candy and send the admin a Telegram message when candy is running low.
 The program is provided here for anyone who would like to make a similar (or exactly the same) machine.